reinier/readmes/README.md

 - Reinier the product manager
 - Reinier the product and service designer
+- Reinier general the problem solver a.k.a. consultant
 - The Appels en Peren Show slack
 - Terms of services for my company